 - Episodes of paranoia

 - Episodes of psychosis (inability to distinguish between real and imaginary)

 - Brief but intense episodes of anxiety and depression

 Complications Of BPD

 People with BPD may also have other mental health disorders such as depression, bipolar disorder, attention-deficit hyperactivity disorder (ADHD), substance use disorder, or eating disorders.
+The children might have repeated emotional crises.
+They may develop promiscuous behavior as adolescents.
 Children with BPD may also have suicidal tendencies (2) (3).